Diffusion in the Inverted Triangular Soft Lorentz Gas: Model and methodology

 Our inverted soft Lorentz gas is defined as a triangular arrangement of circular potential wells (see Fig.~\ref{fig:2dpot}), modeled with a smooth Fermi potential

 where~$r_0$ is the effective radius of each potential well and~$\sigma$ is a softening parameter.
 In the lattice, the total potential affecting a particle is calculated as

-where~$\boldsymbol{r}_n$ is the location of the center of the $n$th potential well and the "+1" ensures that the potential is above zero in parameter space that we are interested in.
+where~$\boldsymbol{r}_n$ is the location of the center of the $n$th potential well and the "+$V_0$" ensures that the potential is above zero in parameter space that we are interested in.
 For simplicity, we choose~$V_0 = 1$.
 In Hartree atomic units ($r_0 = m = 1$), we set the total energy of the particle to $E=1/2$.
-As the potential height is at most one, we expect this energy choice to be somewhat representative of the dynamics in parameter space where the particles can cross between potential wells but cannot move entirely freely in the space.
+As the potential height is at most one, we expect this energy choice to be representative of the dynamics in parameter space where the particles can cross between potential wells but cannot move entirely freely in the space.
+In the present work, we therefore varied only the gap width $w$ and the softness parameter $\sigma$ to access different dynamical regimes.
+We note, however, that varying the particle energy can also modify these regimes; see Ref.~\cite{GilGallegos2019} for a detailed study.
 Furthermore, we define the unit cell side length as~$L$, given by~$L = 2r_0 + w$, where~$w$ is the gap width between potential wells.

 We study the 2D diffusion coefficient~$D$, given by

 with the angle brackets denoting a configurational ensemble average, forming the mean squared displacement (MSD) as~$\langle(\boldsymbol{r}(t) - \boldsymbol{r}(0))^2\rangle$.
 Here,~$\boldsymbol{r}(t)$ refers to the position of a particle at time~$t$.
 We note that Eq.~\eqref{eq:dcoef} is only valid for \emph{normal} diffusion where the MSD grows linearly in time.
 Anomalous diffusion -- superdiffusion and subdiffusion -- is obtained when MSD~$\propto t^\alpha$ with $\alpha > 1$ and $\alpha < 1$, respectively.